IowaDave/Thermistors/README.md

 What is that maximum value?
 It depends on the MCU.

-* Processors found on older Arduino boards and on the ESP8266 device give 10-bit resolution, making the maximum 1023.
+* Processors found on older Arduino boards and on the ESP8266 device give 10-bit resolution, making the maximum 1024.
+Actually, a 10-bit ADC can return values only in the range 0 through 1023.
-* SAMD21-based Arduinos including the Zero, Nano 33 IoT and MKR-series boards feature 12-bit ADCs, increasing the ADC maximum value to 8191.
+* SAMD21-based Arduinos including the Zero, Nano 33 IoT and MKR-series boards feature 12-bit ADCs, increasing the ADC maximum value to 4096, thus magnifying the range of possible return values to 0 through 4095.
+This makes the ADC able to sense smaller differences in voltage.
 * The new Arduino Uno R4 and the Expressif ESP32 boards support 12-bit resolution, also.

 The following code segment from the example program deals with this by defining the ADC_RESOLUTION to be either 10 bits or 12 bits.
 The code example below specifies 10 bits.
 Your code should specify the one that corresponds to your device.
 The macro ADC_MAX then represents the ADC resolution.